muflone/jekyll-muflone/_mumailer/english/docs/message.md

   headers.

-You can also instance the object by passing only the *sender*, *subject* and *body* arguments and later set the other fields, just by using their names.
+You can also instance the object by passing only the *sender*, *subject* and *body* parameters and later set the other fields, just by using their names.

 Additional headers are generally not needed until your SMTP server needs them for particular reasons, or you want to specify additional information in the